moulelin/ShiftGAT_v2.0/README.md

-# Shift-GCN
+# It base Shift-GCN that adds GAT module
-The implementation for "[Skeleton-Based Action Recognition with Shift Graph Convolutional Network](https://openaccess.thecvf.com/content_CVPR_2020/papers/Cheng_Skeleton-Based_Action_Recognition_With_Shift_Graph_Convolutional_Network_CVPR_2020_paper.pdf)" (CVPR2020 oral).
-Shift-GCN is a lightweight skeleton-based action recognition model, which exceeds state-of-the-art methods with 10x less FLOPs.
+It exceeds state-of-the-art methods with 10x less FLOPs.

-## Prerequisite

- - PyTorch 0.4.1
- - Cuda 9.0
- - g++ 5.4.0

 ## Compile cuda extensions